-Professor Margaret Williams served as Chair of the Management and Information Systems Department at Wayne State University from January, 2010 until her appointment as Interim Dean.
+Professor Margaret Williams served as Chair of the Management and Information Systems Department at Wayne State University from January 2010 until her appointment as interim dean on August 18, 2011.
+She served as interim dean until July 21, 2014.
 She came to Wayne State after 12 years on the faculty of the School of Business at Virginia Commonwealth University (VCU) where she served as director of the assurance of learning program critical for AACSB accreditation.
 She also served as director of the leadership development program for faculty and staff within the Grace E. Harris Leadership Institute at VCU.

 After receiving an M.S. in psychology from Purdue University and her MBA and Ph.D. from Indiana University, she served on the faculty of Purdue University in the Psychology Department and the School of Management where she taught in a top-ranked MBA program.
 During a 1-year appointment at the University of Tennessee, Dr. Williams was involved in the development of a part-time, executive MBA program.